microsoft/vscode-telemetry-extractor/README.md

-# Telemetetry Extractor for VS Code and associated source repositories
+# Telemetry Extractor for VS Code and associated source repositories

 This tooling allows for the extraction of [GDPR formatted comments](./documentation/comment-code-annotations.md) from the VS Code source repository and produces a JSON file containing the telemetry events which are collected.